 - SSD/HDD & RAM: The cached files and media are stored on storage devices like SSD (solid-state drive), HDD (hard disk drive), or RAM (random access memory).
 Given the dynamic and responsive nature of RAM, it is highly preferred.

-The PoPs store cached static content of your website at various geographical locations, thereby reducing the geographical distance between server and user.
-The servers and nodes that constitute a single PoP may be connected to multiple other servers and nodes that offer data and content access to end-users.
+The PoPs store cached static content of your website at various geographical locations, reducing the geographical distance between server and user.
+The servers and nodes that constitute a single PoP may be connected to multiple servers and nodes that offer data and content access to end-users.
 Hence, this interconnected network of nodes, servers, and PoPs allow efficient content distribution.

 How Can CDN Facilitate Faster Video Streaming?